 If your scooter features a cabled hand brake, it may loosen with time.
 You can tighten it yourself by rotating the screw installed for that purpose.

-But if your scooter is with electric or drum brake and is not functioning efficiently, you would need to visit a workshop.
+But if your scooter has an electric or drum brake not functioning efficiently, you would need to visit a workshop.

 It’s all self-explanatory.
 It will save your commuter from accidental damages and more importantly, protect you.